 - Mark the ticket as high priority.

-All you need to do is start out your e-mail response with one or more supported command (one per line) and we will do the rest.
+All you need to do is start out your e-mail response with one or more supported command (one per line).

 Note: If you have received an email notification in relation to a note being added, when you reply directly to this from your email client without using '#note' it will be added back to the ticket as a note and not as a reply to the customer.
 If you want to reply to the customer and not add a note you will need to log into your Teamwork Desk account and reply from there.